rawkintrevo/gofannon/webapp/packages/api/user-service/LAGO.md

 ### Example `.env` snippet for local Lago + LiteLLM

 Place these values in `webapp/infra/docker/.env` (same folder as `docker-compose.yml`) before starting the `lago` profile.
+The Lago services load this file automatically, so you will not see "variable is not set" warnings when the base64 values are present.
 Keep the RSA keypair in files (multi-line PEMs do not serialize well into `.env`); see the note after the table for how to load them:

 ```ini
 # Lago application secrets (used by the Lago containers)